truestory1/docker-openvpn-client/README.md

 ## Fork
-this is a fork of truestory1 project
+this is a fork of https://github.com/wfg/docker-openvpn-client